m-miley/Amazon_Vine_Analysis/README.md

     - Five Star Review Percentages for Unverified Purchases:  57.95%

 It looks like there are 5% more five star reviews for verified purchases which may suggest a slight bias.
 However, these two numbers are within a small percentage of difference resulting in no concrete evidence to accept this as a strong indication.

+Furthermore, I would like to point out that the Vine to non-Vine review ratio is extremely low:

+    - Vine Review Percentage:  0.27%
+    - Non-Vine Review Percentage:  99.73%

+Our client should look at ways to increase Vine membership.
+Let's get this over to marketing and see what they can do.